 How to Care for Abutilon Flowering Maple

-All the rage in the 19th century (hence the name parlor maple), now Abutilon flowering maple is considered to be a bit of an old-fashioned houseplant.
-Still with its lovely bell-shaped leaves of salmon, red, white or yellow, it makes for an interesting houseplant.
-So, the question is how to care for Abutilon in today’s parlors.
+All the rage in the 19th century (hence the name parlor maple), Abutilon flowering maple is considered to be a bit of an old-fashioned houseplant.
+Still with its lovely bell-shaped leaves of salmon, red, white, or yellow, it makes for an interesting houseplant.
+So, the question is how to care for Abutilon.

 The Abutilon flowering maple tends to get rangy; to prevent this, pinch the tops of the branches in the spring to encourage a more compact habit.
 Other Abutilon requirements indoors are to water well but avoid overwatering, especially in the winter when the plant is in a dormant phase.

-This flowering maple may be used as a container patio plant during warm months and then brought in to overwinter as a houseplant.
-A fast grower in warm climates, the Abutilon flowering maple is generally hardy in USDA zones 8 and 9 and thrives in summer warmth outside and cooler temps of 50-54 degrees F. in winter.
+Flowering maple may be used as a container patio plant during warm months and then brought in to overwinter as a houseplant.
+A fast grower in warm climates, the Abutilon flowering maple is generally hardy in USDA zones 8 and 9 and thrives in summer warmth outside and cooler temps of 50 to 54 degrees F. (10-12 C.) in winter.

-To propagate flowering maple houseplants, use tip cuttings removed in the spring or grow hybrids like Souvenier de Bonn, a 3-4 foot specimen with peach blooms and speckled foliage, or Thompsonii, a 6-12 inch plant again with peach flowers and variegated leaves, from seed.
+To propagate flowering maple houseplants, use tip cuttings removed in the spring or grow hybrids like Souvenier de Bonn, a 3 to 4 foot (1 m.) specimen with peach blooms and speckled foliage; or Thompsonii, a 6 to 12 inch (15-31 cm.) plant again with peach flowers and variegated leaves, from seed.

 Flowering Maple Problems

-As far as any flowering maple problems go, they have pretty much the usual culprits or issues that afflict other houseplants the plant flowering maple to another location may contribute to leaf drop, as it is sensitive to temperature fluxes.
+As far as any flowering maple problems go, they have pretty much the usual culprits or issues that afflict other houseplants.
+Moving the plant flowering maple to another location may contribute to leaf drop, as it is sensitive to temperature fluxes.